btzy/nativefiledialog-extended/README.md

 # Known Limitations #

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
 (There are no plans to support this; you shouldn't be still using Windows XP anyway.)
- - Iterating the path set on Linux when opening multiple files is an O(N<sup>2</sup>) operation because Linux uses linked lists.
-(This is not expected to cause significant slowdown unless the user wants to open thousands of files -- I would be surprised if there is a good use case where O(N) iteration is desired.
-If you need this, please open an issue and tell me about what you're doing with this library.)
  - No Emscripten (WebAssembly) bindings.
 (This might get implemented if I decide to port Circuit Sandbox for the web, but I don't think there is any way to implement a web-based folder picker.)
  - GTK dialogs don't set the existing window as parent, so if users click the existing window while the dialog is open then the dialog will go behind it.
 GTK writes a warning to stdout or stderr about this.
  - This library is not compatible with the original Native File Dialog library.
 Things might break if you use both in the same project.
 (There are no plans to support this; you have to use one or the other.)